So your friend is moving abroad and leaving you behind, and you want to give them a little something to remember you by.

 Practical Travel Gifts For Expats

-One year, a week before moving abroad, a co-worker gifted me a crock pot.
+One year, a week before moving to Europe from the US, a co-worker gifted me a crock pot as a going away present.

 As useful as a crock pot is, I didn’t exactly have room in my suitcase for a huge kitchen appliance.

-You can never go wrong with practical gifts and your friend or relative will think of you every time they use it.
+You can never go wrong with practical gifts for expats and your friend or relative will think of you every time they use it.

 Here are some practical moving abroad gifts to choose from, things that will actually fit into that suitcase.